The Legacy Series

 Inaugural Series Title

 The Wisconsin Heritage Series

 Cornerstone Press is committed to reprinting important and forgotten Wisconsin texts, as well as texts of the American Midwest, especially those published before 1924.
 New editions feature annotations, introductory historical essays, and forewords by contemporary scholars.
 Recent Series Titles

 Named for famed environmental ethics scholar J. Baird Callicott, this new series is a lecture and peer-reviewed book series designed to provide scholars the opportunity to reflect on environmental issues as they relate to the scholar’s academic area of specialization.
 The goal of the series is to engage the community, faculty, and students through radical environmental awareness.
 First, radical here is meant to capture that element of critical thought that breaks with the traditions and norms of society to offer new insights into ways of thinking about or approaching environmental issues relevant to local, regional, and nationwide issues.
 Second, the environmental element is meant to keep the environment at the forefront of the discussion so that engagement with the ideas presented are about challenging traditional beliefs, encouraging positive change, and developing the tools necessary for community members to take action to bring about those changes.
 Finally, awareness is central to the series because the lectures and subsequent book are meant to draw attention to developing issues in the field of environmental studies.

 The series publishes one volume per year and is directed and reviewed by an interdisciplinary editorial team and advisory board of full-time faculty in the humanities and social sciences at the University of Wisconsin–Stevens Point.

 2. Jones, Clint.
-Stranger, Creature, Thing, Other: Post-Capitalist Reflections on Monstrosity and Morality.
-Cornerstone Press, 2019. [forthcoming]
+Stranger, Creature, Thing, Other: Monstrous Reflections on Our Ecostential Crisis.
+Cornerstone Press, 2019.

 3. Zinser, Jason